 What a great pleasure it was to present Emmanuel and the other mentors with four Prime radios.
 He was truly delighted saying that the radio would help him and the learners ‘so much’.
-Emmanuel is a volunteer and hopes of becoming a government school teacher.
+Emmanuel is a volunteer and hopes to become a government school teacher.
 Serving as a mentor in the Taonga Market programme he says will give him knowledge, discipline and patience.
 Taonga lessons provide clear instructions to the teachers and pupils according to the Zambian national curriculum.
 Hakalinda’s enrolment is only 120 children and Grades 4 and 5 and Grades 6 and 7 are combined.

 The nearest government primary school is 10kms away and although primary education is free in Zambia, fees for books and uniforms for farmers with several children are beyond their means.
 The children in this class were listening intently to Emmanuel explaining the basics of mathematics as their own workbooks had yet to arrive.